There is nothing quite like a moisturising body massage, but what about our faces?

 Hence, if you have slightly dry skin, you will often want to use a separate moisturiser for your face.

-The best time to apply facial moisturiser is right after a shower, or after washing your face.
+The best time to apply facial moisturiser is morning and night, or after washing your face.

 Avoid applying moisturiser to soaking wet skin – first pat yourself dry with a towel.
 The key is to apply it straight away, rather than an hour or so later when your skin as totally dried.
 This helps to lock in the moisture, and slightly damp skin tends to absorb products more readily.